Right: King Edward IV, who granted the Shrewsbury Drapers their first charter in 1462. Painted by Thomas Francis in 1660.

 The Old Market Hall in the Square was built in 1596 for the Shrewsbury Drapers to conduct their business on the first floor.

 Many of the great timber framed buildings in Shrewsbury were built by Drapers in 15c and 16c and are open and available to visit.
 These buildings include Rowley’s Mansion; which houses the Visitor Information Centre.
 Vaughan’s Mansion; incorporated into the site of the proposed Shrewsbury Museum.
 Millingtons Hospital, Owen’s Mansion, Bennet’s Hall, Prowde’s Mansion and Ireland’s Mansion are all retail outlets and there are many other that can be visited by arrangement including Bowdler’s House and Perche’s Mansion

 Since 1444 the Company has an unbroken link with the people of Shrewsbury by providing them with affordable housing.

-The Company has taken over responsibility of almshouses near St Giles Church and more recently the almshouses of The Abbey Church of The Holy Cross.
+The Company has recently taken over responsibility of almshouses near St Giles Church and more recently the almshouses of The Abbey Church of The Holy Cross.
 These were transferred to The Shrewsbury Drapers Company in 2010.
 We propose building additional affordable housing on the site.